qewer33/ClearClock/README.md

 ![screenshot](https://github.com/qewer33/ClearClock/blob/main/assets/screenshot.png?raw=true)

 Please open an issue for bugs or feature requests.
-For any questions, you can dm me on Discord: Qewer#8693
+For any questions, you can dm me on Reddit: https://www.reddit.com/user/qewer3333